the-learning-machine/ml-book.com/_docs/cl_lr.md

 ---
 title: Naive Bayes Classifier
 subtitle: This document will cover something cool.
-author: victor
+author: andrew
-tags: [featured]
+tags: [naive]
 permalink:
 ---
 # 1. Introduction

-Logistic Regression despite the "regression" term in its name is used in classification problems when the dependent (target) variable has two possible outcomes.
+Logistic Regression despite the "regression" term in its name is used in **classification** problems when the dependent (target) variable has two possible outcomes.
 However, this model can be extended to tackle multiclass classification problems, and we will discuss it at the end of this article.

 # 2. Key Terms